 Meanwhile, many schools face continuing unresolved problems such as excessive testing, particularly at primary level, teacher overload, lack of school places, and a reduced arts curriculum.

 For some time now, many people, particularly in the teaching profession, but also among the public, have hungered for a bolder, bigger vision of state education.
 Inevitably, they look to Labour, committed under Jeremy Corbyn’s leadership to the creation of a National Education Service, to provide fresh and fair initiatives.

-Reform is never easy in an embattled public service, dealing daily with austerity, but there are number of areas that clearly need attention.
+Reform is never easy in an embattled public service, dealing daily with austerity, but there are a number of areas that clearly need attention.
 It is here, I would argue, that Labour should be preparing its policy.